BirkdaleHigh/hardware-club-starter/README.md

 You will finish this project with an understanding of how to learn something you don't have any idea to do in the first place.

 [\[Full Project\]](RobotController/)

+## 2. Taking Things Serialsly [\[View\]](Serialsly/)

+The plan is loosely:

+* Serial Talking, uses the serial monitor to accept input and perform logic with a  response.
+* Temperature Sensor, analogue input and the serial monitor
+* Light Sensor, repeat analogue input and serial monitor.
+* Potentiometer, input with analogue and debugging with the serial monitor
+* Servo Motor, Move positions with an analogue output.